Marioanzas/Coursera-Scroogecoin/README.md

 # Coursera-Scroogecoin
-This repository contains information regarding the assignments from the Coursera course "Bitcoin and Cryptocurrency Technologies"
+This repository contains information regarding the assignments from the Coursera course "Bitcoin and Cryptocurrency Technologies".